Lowell House: The Lowell House Bells

 At Lowell, the bells were usually rung on Sundays at 1pm by resident Klappermeisters.
 After the annual Harvard–Yale football game, Harvard's score would sometimes be proclaimed on the "Mother Earth," with Yale's score tolled on the "Bell of Pestilence, Famine, and Despair."

 With the reopening of the Danilov Monastery, it was suggested that the bells be returned to their original home.
 At Harvard's June 2008 Commencement, they sounded for the last time at Lowell House, after which the bell tower was partially dismantled so that the bells could be withdrawn.
 In their places were hung newly cast near-replica bells obtained with the financial assistance of the Link of Times Foundation, created by Russian industrialist Viktor Vekselberg.

 The now-departed bells may still be heard on the Lowell House Virtual Bell Tower.
 The bells sound Sunday afternoons during term time, and at special events such as commencement.

 Notable alumni

-Notable former residents and alumni of Lowell House include: